Lauki Ka Raita (Ghiya Raita)

 Black Salt – Add black salt to taste.
 You can use regular salt, too, in the raita.

 Cumin Powder – Add a little roasted cumin powder for an added flavor.
 You can also add red chili powder to make it nice and spicy.
-Check out how to make roasted cumin powder at home here.
+Check how to make roasted cumin powder at home here.

 To make raita a little watery, add some water or milk and adjust the consistency.